Government Support for Business

 A scheme for businesses offering workplace testing for staff through NHS Test and Trace has been launched across the UK.
 It will show customers, employees and the wider public the businesses that are going the extra mile to keep their staff and the public safe.

 Businesses that offer rapid workplace testing to staff, either through on-site testing or workplace test collection, will be able to download posters and stickers to demonstrate their offer for free, regular testing to their employees keeping people safe.

 The UK Government has published guidance to support employers to reopen their businesses and operate workplaces safely.

-The new ‘COVID-19 secure’ guidelines are available to UK employers, and cover eight workplace settings that are allowed to be open, from outdoor environments and construction sites to takeaways and factories.
+The ‘COVID-19 secure’ guidelines are available to UK employers, and cover different workplace settings that are permitted to open, from outdoor environments and construction sites to takeaways and factories.